lexnederbragt/canvasCourseCli/README.md

 Available:

-    update_page   -u URL -f HTML_FILE      Update the content of a page on Canvas. view_page     -u URL                   View the content of a page on Canvas. create_folder -u URL                   Create a new folder on Canvas. add_file      -u URL -f FILE_TO_SEND   Add a file to a folder on Canvas.
+    add_page      -u URL -t TITLE -f HTML_FILE  Update the content of a page on Canvas. update_page   -u URL -f HTML_FILE           Update the content of a page on Canvas. view_page     -u URL                        View the content of a page on Canvas. create_folder -u URL                        Create a new folder on Canvas. add_file      -u URL -f FILE_TO_SEND        Add a file to a folder on Canvas. add_to_module -u URL -m MODULE_NAME         Add a page on Canvas to a module.

 ```